 Or know what you want.
 Although they will know what would look good on you, based on your hair/skin/eyes shape and colors, you know how would you want to look.
 It’s not always easy to articulate ideas, so make a mood board/look list with some of your ideas, so the makeup artist is aware of your likes and tastes.
 Then you can work together in creating your perfect look.
 So look in the magazines, create Pinterest boards, or better yet if your makeup artist has previous work displayed online – that would be your best source.

 Making a mood board or look list is a fantastic way to clearly communicate with your MUA about your expectations.
 You can email your MUA a link to your board in advance so she/he has time to prepare, and so you can start a conversation about your goals long before the day of.

 5. Be realistic

-Keep in mind that makeup is meant to enhance your looks, not change them. .
-Even with contouring and airbrushing, you will still look like you and at the end why would you want to change that?
+Keep in mind that makeup is meant to enhance your looks, not change them.
+Even with contouring and airbrushing, you will still look like you and in the end why would you want to change that?
 Have an open conversation about what is possible and what not and if she says something won’t work out, trust her.